-Following on from the recent success of the 2019 Blue Planet II Live In Concert tour, these not-to-missed live concerts will feature breathtaking, specially-selected footage shown in 4K ultra high-definition on a gigantic LED screen, as the City Of Prague Philharmonic Orchestra, conducted by Matthew Freeman, play the remarkable music by Oscar winner Hans Zimmer, Jacob Shea & Jasha Klebe for Bleeding Fingers Music.
-The arena tour will run from 26th March through 4th April 2020 and includes a London Matinee show at 2.30pm on Sunday, 29th March.
+Featuring breath taking specially-selected footage shown in 4K ultra high-definition on a gigantic LED screen, the Planet Earth II Philharmonic Orchestra conducted by Matthew Freeman, will perform the remarkable music by Oscar winner Hans Zimmer, Jacob Shea & Jasha Klebe for Bleeding Fingers Music.

 (Subject to modifications)

 £5 discount per ticket for group bookings of 10 or more.

 All Children under -14 entitled to a £10 discount per ticket.*

 Liz Bonnin © Andrew Crowley

 Liz had always been interested in biology and chemistry at school, and she went on to study Biochemistry at University.
 After graduating, she started a career as a TV presenter working on such shows as BBC One's Top of the Pops, before returning to her first love, science, and completing a Masters in Wild Animal Biology and Conservation.
 Liz's main interests during her studies were animal behaviour and intelligence and big cat conservation.
 She set up and carried out a research project on the diet of tigers in Bardia National Park, Nepal, which saw her come first in her class.

 Liz's TV career has drawn heavily on her academic expertise.
 Recently, Liz has co-presented BBC One’s Blue Planet Live and the ground-breaking documentary Drowning in Plastic.
 She has also presented Should We Close Our Zoos in the latest series of Horizon and Big Animal Surgery, both for BBC Two.